-The most common Toxocara parasite of concern to humans is T. canis, which puppies usually contract from the mother before birth or from her milk.
+The most common parasite of concern to humans is is often found in puppies.
+Usually contract from the mother before birth or from her milk.
 The larvae mature rapidly in the puppy’s intestines; when the pup is 3 or 4 weeks old, they begin to produce large numbers of eggs that contaminate the environment through the animal’s stool.
 The eggs soon develop into infective larvae.

-You or your children can become infected after accidentally ingesting (swallowing) infective Toxocara eggs in soil or other contaminated surfaces.
+You or your children can become infected after accidentally ingesting infective roundworm eggs in soil or other contaminated surfaces.

-See your health care provider to discuss the possibility of infection and, if necessary, to be examined.
+See your health care provider to discuss the possibility of infection and, if necessary schedule an examination.
 A blood test is available for diagnosis.